 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him (2 Corinthians 5:21).

-The Bible says that my own righteousness is like a dirty rag when I stand before God.
+My own righteousness is like a filthy rag when I stand before God.
 I can’t do enough good works to be right with Him and He knows that!
 So the Father has imputed the right standing of Jesus to me.
 Jesus became what I was so that I could be what He is to the Father.

 To be righteous means to be able to stand before the Father as though sin and condemnation had never existed in your life.
 It’s just as though you had never done any wrong!
 The Father made us righteous in Jesus so that we could have full fellowship with Him twenty four hours a day, seven days a week.